-For more details about what sort of fire extinguisher you need on your boat, we’ve put together a guide for you which also recommends some quality certified extinguishers.
+For more details about what sort of fire extinguisher you need on your boat, we’ve put together a guide which also looks at some quality certified extinguishers.

 In Cars and Trucks.
 Most jurisdictions don’t have rules that the average car needs an extinguisher (check in your jurisdiction), but many people like to have them present in their car anyway.
 Sports cars and racing cars are one example of cars that often require extinguishers.
 An ABC extinguisher is a common one to have in a car, because ABC extinguishers are capable of suppressing gasoline and other liquid fires.
+There are also some extinguishers that are DOT (Department of Transport) approved.
 Check out our full guide on car fire extinguishers for more.

 In RVs, Caravans and Campers.
 Campers, RVs and caravans often need fire extinguishers.
 This is particularly the case in RVs which have a kitchen.
 Nonetheless, any camper who has a campfire or propane fire pit by their vehicle might like an extinguisher as they’ll be working with open flames.
 If you’re after a fire extinguisher for your RV or caravan, we have a buyers guide for campers here.